codewithamitpatil/ElasticSearch-With-Node/README.md

 which is also called external indexing.

-Instead of using any paid tools , this apporch is effective for built in search engine.
+Instead of using any paid tools , this apporch is effective for build search engine.

 Logshtash is also good way to integrate the data to elastic search , but it brings complexity.